-- Maintaining an amount of LE 5 billion in accordance with the Central Bank Law No. 194 of 2020 issued on September 15, 2020, and the Central Bank granted banks a year not exceeding one year for those addressed to it to reconcile their positions in accordance with its provisions, and the Central Bank permitted an extension of this year for another year or years not exceeding two years - Maintaining a percentage between capital elements and asset and contingent liabilities elements weighted by risk equals to or exceeds 12.50 %.
+- Maintaining an amount of LE 5 billion in accordance with the Central Bank Law No. 194 of 2020 issued on September 15, 2020, and the Central Bank granted banks a Period not exceeding one Period for those addressed to it to reconcile their positions in accordance with its provisions, and the Central Bank permitted an extension of this Period for another Period or Periods not exceeding two Periods - Maintaining a percentage between capital elements and asset and contingent liabilities elements weighted by risk equals to or exceeds 12.50 %.
 The numerator of the capital adequacy ratio consists of the following two tiers: